Clan Rising

 What does the surname Johnson mean?

-Patronymic — son of John (Norman-Latin Johannes, naturalised as English John).
+Patronymic, son of John (Norman-Latin Johannes, naturalised as English John).
 The base name John was the most popular boys' name in mediaeval England from the Conquest onwards, so the patronymic Johnson took root anywhere John was a common first name in the 14th–15th-century surname-fixation era.
 Johnson is in the top-10 surnames of every English-speaking country except Wales, where the patronymic 's' goes to Jones instead.
+Johnson is among the half-dozen commonest surnames in modern England and the United States, a distribution that follows directly from the dominance of John as a mediaeval Christian first name.

 Where does the Johnson family come from?